Cluster counts: calibration issue or new physics?: Cluster abundance and cosmology

 \subsection{Impact on cluster observables}

-To conclude this section, we illustrate the effects of massive neutrinos and a modification of gravity on our observable of interest: the abundance of local clusters as function of mass.
-Both phenomena are related to clusters counts mainly through their influence on the linear growth rate of structure, which in turn affects the matter power spectrum $P_{\rm m}(k,z)$ and the variance of the associated matter density fluctuations defined in Eq.~(\ref{eq:s2m}).
-The two left panels of Fig.~\ref{fig:dndT} show the impact of different values of the neutrino masses -- with all other cosmological parameters fixed \footnote{More precisely : among the standard parameters used in CMB studies, $\tau$, $\theta_{MC}$ and $n_s$ are kept fixed, while $\Omega_bh^2$, $\Omega_ch^2$ and $A_s$ are adjusted to give a constant $\Omega_m$ and $\sigma_8$ for all neutrino masses considered.} -- on the cumulative temperature mass distribution.
+To conclude this section, we illustrate the effects of massive neutrinos and a modification of gravity on our observable of interest: the abundance of local clusters as a function of mass.
+Both phenomena are related to cluster counts mainly through their influence on the linear growth rate of structure, which in turn affects the matter power spectrum $P_{\rm m}(k,z)$ and the variance of the associated matter density fluctuations defined in Eq.~\ref{eq:s2m}.
+The two left panels of Fig.~\ref{fig:dndT} show the impact of different values of the neutrino masses -- with all other cosmological parameters fixed \footnote{More precisely, amongst the standard parameters used in CMB studies, $\tau$, $\theta_{MC}$ , and $n_s$ are kept fixed, while $\Omega_bh^2$, $\Omega_ch^2$ , and $A_s$ are adjusted to give a constant $\Omega_m$ and $\sigma_8$ for all neutrino masses considered.} -- on the cumulative temperature mass distribution.
 With the $\sigma_8$ parameter fixed, the three neutrino masses naturally yield the same cluster abundance at the temperature corresponding to the 8 Mpc$/h$ scale, here $\sim$ 4 keV.

-We mention here an important point regarding neutrinos and clusters counts.
+We mention here an important point regarding neutrinos and cluster counts.
 Recent works in the literature \citep{2013JCAP...12..012C,2014JCAP...02..049C} based on high-resolution N-body simulations showed that theoretical cluster counts computed the ``traditional" way are a poor fit to numerical simulations that include massive neutrinos.
-The same authors provide a so-called ``neutrino prescription'' for the theoretical number counts, that significantly improves the fit and consists in the two following steps: \begin{itemize}[noitemsep,topsep=0pt] \item replacing the total matter density $\rho_{\rm m}$ -- including neutrinos -- in the formula of the mass function of Eq.~(\ref{eq:nm}) by the matter density of cold dark matter and baryons only $\rho_{\rm cdm+b}$.
-We will refer to this step as the ``CDM prescription''. \item replacing the variance of the total matter density fluctuations as written in Eq.~(\ref{eq:s2m}) by the variance of dark matter $+$ baryons fluctuations only; this is equivalent to replacing the transfer function $T_{\rm m}(k,z)$ in the expression of the matter power spectrum in Eq.~(\ref{eq:pk}) by the following transfer function:
+The same authors provide a new prescription for the theoretical number counts in the presence of massive neutrinos that significantly improves the fit and consists in the two following steps: \begin{itemize}[noitemsep,topsep=0pt] \item replacing the total matter density $\rho_{\rm m}$ -- including neutrinos -- in the formula of the mass function of Eq.~\ref{eq:nm} by the matter density of cold dark matter and baryons only, $\rho_{\rm cdm+b}$.
+We will refer to this step alone as the ``matter prescription''. \item replacing the variance of the total matter density fluctuations as written in Eq.~\ref{eq:s2m} by the variance of dark matter $+$ baryons fluctuations only; this is equivalent to replacing the transfer function $T_{\rm m}(k,z)$ in the expression of the matter power spectrum in Eq.~\ref{eq:pk} by the transfer function